-e) Coastal processes
+f) Coastal processes

-The principal source of information regarding coastal processes on this stretch of coast is the North West England and North Wales Shoreline Management Plan 2 (see Annex A: Bibliography), a non-statutory policy document for the management of flood risk and coastal erosion.
-With reference to this document, and with advice from the Environment Agency and other relevant officers from relevant local authorities, we have identified the lengths of coast within this stretch which are particularly susceptible to coastal erosion or other geomorphological processes, such as landslips.
+The principal source of information regarding coastal processes on this stretch of coast are the Durlston Head to Rame Head & Hurst Spit to Durlston Head Shoreline Management Plans (see Annex A: Bibliography), a non-statutory policy document for the management of flood risk and coastal erosion.
+With reference to these documents, and officers from relevant local authorities, we have identified the lengths of coast within this stretch which are particularly susceptible to coastal erosion or other geomorphological processes, such as landslips.